-But there is nothing in Cablevision indicating that its license to retransmit broadcast content to its subscribers made any difference in the court’s determination that the final individualized playback was a private performance.
+But there is nothing in Cablevision indicating its license to retransmit broadcast content to its subscribers made any difference in the court’s determination that the final individualized playback was a private performance.

 Counsel for the Other Networks Also Had Difficulty Distinguishing Cablevision

 Bruce Keller who followed Mr. Smith also tried to distinguish Cablevision on the grounds that it was a storage service like a VCR not a retransmission service and that the storage service, unlike in Aereo, did not permit consumers to watch TV in real time.
 But whether the broadcast viewing was simultaneous or time delayed was also not a factor in Cablevision.